Dennis & Amanda Anderson

 Amanda: I enjoy Scrabble, either with friends, or online.
 Sunday night, after a day of ministry, I love going online to play a game or two before the next week begins.

-Dennis: I love photography, and have a big collection of many beautiful pictures.
+Dennis: I love photography, and have a big collection.
 Although I’m not one to enter them in contests, I think of some of them as “winners.”
 An interesting way of connecting with former students and friends of years gone by is to print photos of them to share with them.
 That has brought a fun way of re-connecting again.
 Those friendships of children in Sunday School are quickly encouraged by a picture of them in days past.

 I also enjoy keeping up with the local MJHL hockey team.
 When the team is playing at home, I often go to watch the game … a fun way of connecting with the community and keeping up with the team.